c-hurrell/Games-Programming-Assignment/README.md

 -> Revamp of Text component as its current method is limited in usage and causes issues.

+-> Fix Glyph map

+-> Rendering add layers to the individual renderers so objects don't overlap other ones.

 -> Will add more as needed